Knowing How To Leverage Snowflake’s Strengths to Avoid Common Pitfalls Will Save You Time, Money, and Re-work

 By confirming the business logic in the salesperson compensation example above, you’ve removed a major part of what made ETL so painful in the past: developing, waiting for a load to finish, and showing business users.
 That gap between load finishing and the next development cycle is a considerable amount of lost time and money.
 With this approach, however, you’ve confirmed the business logic is correct and you have the SQL already written in Snowflake’s data discovery views.

-If you have any questions or want to learn more about how Snowflake can fit into your organization, contact us today.
+If you have any questions about data strategy and governance, or if you want to learn more about how Snowflake can fit into your organization, contact us today.